 Even for a TV program with a 6% rating, given Japan's total of over 50 million households, commercials aired during the program reach approximately 3 million viewers.
 That's an impressive figure, right?

-※1 GRP: Gross Rating Point (Total Viewership)
+※1 GRP: Gross Rating Point (Total Viewership Rating)

 The total rating points earned by a TV commercial aired over a set period.
 For example, airing a TV commercial three times during a program with a 1% rating yields 3 GRP.

-Oku: Rather than focusing on the percentage represented by the rating, thinking about "how many people are actually seeing the ad?" makes it easier to grasp the sheer volume of television advertising, doesn't it?
+Oku: Rather than focusing on the percentage represented by the rating, thinking about "how many people are actually seeing the ad" makes it easier to grasp the sheer volume of television advertising, doesn't it?

 Additionally, from an advertiser's perspective, I'd like to request more diverse programming that targets specific viewer segments.
 Create shows tailored to what each generation, gender, and distinct segment wants—programs young women enjoy, shows older men prefer, and so on.
 Having clearly defined, focused programming allows for efficient ad exposure to the target audience.